dromero-dotcom/dromero-dotcom.github.io/proj5_LLM_RAG.md

 ### 1. Exploratory Data Analysis

-The intial dataset included almost 24,000 records (SNOMED Codes, with descriptions), taken from the NHS England website: Quality of Outcomes Framework Business Rules (QOF, version 49, 2024).
+The intial dataset included almost 24,000 records (SNOMED Codes, with descriptions), taken from the NHS England website: Quality of Outcomes Framework (QOF) - Business Rules (Version 49, 2024).

+* To implement this a **Bi-Encoder architecture** was used.
+The SNOMED descriptions were converted into "vector embeddings" (numerical representations of meaning).
+* First the `SentenceTransformer` class was loaded to implement the "all-MiniLM-L6-v2" model.
+This is one of the smallest pretrained models available, but it’s a great one to start with.
+* Eventually models aimed at medical terminology were tried.
+Two Clinical Sentence BERT (SBERT) models were assessed for comparison.
+* For a baseline comparison, only a small selection of codes from of the original dataset was extracted.
+Embeddings were calculated using the LM and stored in a dictionary.
+* A sample target query (e.g. "patients with Type 2 diabetes") was also embedded.
+* The embedded query was compared against the various SNOMED embeddings using **Cosine Similarity** as an indication of a "confidence score".
+* The intitial analysis showed high scores for codes clearly linked to type 2 diabetes, even when the spelling was different.

+To scale things up, it was necessary to implement a Vector Database, since the full dataset comprised almost 24,000 records.

 ---

 ### 2. Methodology: LLM with Vector Database

+* Afterwards (next section) we use a Vector Database to store the vector embeddings and enable efficient query retrieval on a largere scale.

-The aim was to produce reasonable sales forecasts for each book separately.
+* We will use **ChromaDB** since it is easy to implement and is especially useful for rapid-prototyping.The aim was to produce reasonable sales forecasts for each book separately.
 The approach was this:
 * **Solution Architecture**: Initial suggestion described in tutorial in Real python:

 <img src="images/proj5/ChromaDB_Cartoon.jpg?raw=true"/>